-The Grand Tour des Combins trek is a wonderful but challenging adventure.
+The Tour du Mont Blanc trek is a wonderful but challenging adventure.
 It features significant ascents and descents, so it's important not to underestimate the fitness required to complete and truly enjoy it.
 While you don't need to be an elite athlete, we strongly recommend doing some training to ensure you arrive in good physical shape for this type of trek.